waelalola52-oss/claude-plugins-official/README.md

-# Claude Code Plugins Directory
+claim-credit# Claude Code Plugins Directory

 A curated directory of high-quality plugins for Claude Code.